bea03/Sprint-Challenge--Hash-BC/README.md

 ## Interview Questions

-Explain in detail the workings of a dynamic array:
+* Explain in detail the workings of a dynamic array:
+        ## An array size is specified when created where as a dynamic array is mutable and can be changed if more space is needed during runtime by copying itself to a larger chunk of memory.
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
+        ## Usually adding to end takes 0(1) time but if you have to extend the size it takes O(n) time.
+Inserting at the start usually takes O(n).
+To access an array it is 0(1)
 * What is the worse case scenario if you try to extend the storage size of a dynamic array?
+        ## The arrary is already full and instead of taking 0(1) to add to the array, it will take 0(n) to add to it.

-Explain how a blockchain is structured.
+* Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?
+        ## blockchains are linked by hashed values so you can determine if the record is false or lacks integrity.
+It contains a ledger of transactions organized:

+	•	Index - the number of the block in the chain, starting at 0 or 1, depending on the chain.
+	•	Timestamp - the time at which the block was created.
+This is not required, but is often useful.
+	•	Transactions - the monetary transactions, or any type of data, that is proofed by the block.
+	•	Proof - the proof for this block.
+We’ll get into this later.
+	•	Previous Hash - the hash of the previous block.

-Explain how proof of work functions.
+* Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?
+        ## It protects against denial-of-service attacks and spam because the work needed out weighs what is gained.
+When a block is discovered it is added to the chain and the previous value is hashed.
+If you try to alter the block, you would have to alter previous hashes or the hash will be rejeceted as not valid.
+The resources to attack or alter a chain would exceed the benefit.
 ## Project Set Up

 #### [Hash Tables]